brynblack/brynblack/README.md

-# Hiiii ヽ(^ω^) 👋
+# Haiiii ヽ(^ω^) 👋
-Thanks for stopping by to my profile, I really appreciate it (^◡^) <3
+Thanks for stopping by to my profile, I really appreciate it (◡‿◡✿) <3

 ### Who am I?
 - I am a transgender pansexual girl :3
-- My pronouns are She/Her
+- My pronouns are she/her
-- I am currently a student
+- I am currently a student studying software development
 - I have many years of experience in programming
 - I enjoy things such as gaming and 3D modelling

 ### Programming languages I know
 Currently, I am fluent in these languages (arranged from most fluent to least fluent):
+- C++
 - Python
-- C++
+- Rust
 - HTML/CSS
 - Javascript
 - Bash
+- Lua
 - McFunction

 ### Things that I enjoy doing
+- Programming
+- Fashion
 - Gaming
+- 3D Modelling
 - Video/Audio Editing
-- Programming
 - Drawing
-- 3D Modelling

 ### What games do I enjoy playing?
 - osu!
 - Minecraft
 - Terraria
 - Kerbal Space Program
+- Valorant
+- CS:GO
 - Garry's Mod

 ### What software do I use to do everything?
 For programming I use:
+- Linux <3
-- Pycharm Professional
+- Neovide (Neovim)
 - CLion
+- Pycharm
+- Git
 - Visual Studio Code
-- Vim
+- Windows

 For video and audio editing I use:
 - Adobe Premiere Pro